 The locality comprises at least three (3) endangered vegetation communities including Shale Sandstone Transition Forest, Blackbutt Gully Forest and Sydney Turpentine Ironbark Forest.
 These vegetation communities provide critical habitat for a number of threatened flora and fauna species under the TSC Act and the EPBC Act.
-Sydney Turpentine Ironbark trees and understorey riparian vegetation aligns the southern boundary of the site and it will be retained and protected in perpetuity.
+There is a larger cluster of Sydney Turpentine Ironbark trees and understorey riparian vegetation in the south eastern parts of the site that will be retained and protected in perpetuity.